Exploring Design Patterns – Abstract Factory

 }

-The Client code can be assumed as below:
+The Client code can look like below.

 {